AnyChart/docs.anychart.com/Common_Settings/Accessibility_(508_section).md

 ## Accessibility Modes

 AnyChart supports two modes of accessibility: representing the chart/series elements as chart elements or as elements of a table.
-Choose the one you prefer and use the {api:}mode(){api} method to set it.
+Choose the one you prefer and use the {api:anychart.core.utils.ChartA11y#mode}mode(){api} method to set it.
 Two following samples demonstrate both modes and the difference between them.

 ## Chart Elements Mode

 The "chartElements" mode is enabled by default.
 In this mode, the VoiceOver informs a user, which hot-keys usage leads to interacting with which element of a chart.
-The chart title, taken from {api:}titleFormatter(){api} or from {api:}title(){api} method, is transformed into an ARIA tag of the corresponding SVG element.
+The chart title, taken from *titleFormatter()* or from *title()* methods, is transformed into an ARIA tag of the corresponding SVG element.

 ```
 // set the accessibility mode as chart elements